Melbourne, Florida

+Melbourne (MEL-born) is a city in Brevard County, Florida, United States.
+It is located 72 mi southeast of Orlando along Florida's Space Coast, so named because of the region's proximity to Cape Canaveral and the Kennedy Space Center.
+The city had a population of 87,561 as of July 1, 2024 according to the U.S. Census Bureau.
+Melbourne is a principal city of the Palm Bay–Melbourne–Titusville metropolitan statistical area.
+Downtown Melbourne and most of the city lie inland of the Indian River Lagoon, with a small part extending over to the barrier island.

 History

 Early human occupation

 Evidence for the presence of Paleo-Indians in the Melbourne area during the late Pleistocene epoch was uncovered during the 1920s.
 C. P. Singleton, a Harvard University zoologist, discovered the bones of a mammoth (Mammuthus columbi) on his property along Crane Creek, 1.5 mi from Melbourne, and brought in Amherst College paleontologist Frederick B. Loomis to excavate the skeleton.
-Loomis found a second elephant, with a "large rough flint instrument" among fragments of the elephant's ribs.
+Loomis found a second elephant, with a "large, rough, flint instrument" among fragments of the elephant's ribs.
 Loomis found in the same stratum mammoth, mastodon, horse, ground sloth, tapir, peccary, camel, and saber-tooth cat bones, all extinct in Florida since the end of the Pleistocene 10,000–8,000 BCE.
-At a nearby site a human rib and charcoal were found in association with Mylodon, Megalonyx, and Chlamytherium (ground sloth) teeth.
+At a nearby site, a human rib and charcoal were found in association with Mylodon, Megalonyx, and Chlamytherium (ground sloth) teeth.
 A finely worked spear point found with these items may have been displaced from a later stratum.
-In 1925 attention shifted to the Melbourne golf course.

-A crushed human skull with finger, arm, and leg bones was found in association with a horse tooth.
+In 1925, attention shifted to the Melbourne golf course.
+A crushed human skull and finger, arm, and leg bones were found in association with a horse tooth.
 A piece of ivory that appeared to have been modified by humans was found at the bottom of the stratum containing bones.
 Other finds included a spear point near a mastodon bone and a turtle-back scraper and blade found with bear, camel, mastodon, horse, and tapir bones.
-Similar human remains, Pleistocene animals and Paleo-Indian artifacts were found in Vero Beach, 30 mi south of Melbourne, and similar Paleo-Indian artifacts were found at the Helen Blazes archaeological site, 10 mi southwest of Melbourne.
+Similar human remains, Pleistocene animals, and Paleo-Indian artifacts were found in Vero Beach, 30 mi south of Melbourne, and similar Paleo-Indian artifacts were found at the Helen Blazes archaeological site, 10 mi southwest of Melbourne.